Vermeer's Subject Matter

 Tronien

-Vermeer painted in all four tronies, including the iconic Girl with a Pearl Earring (fig. 7), her "sister" Study of a Young Lady (fig. 8) and two tiny panels of odd-looking women sporting somewhat outlandish hats.
+Vermeer painted in all four tronies, including the iconic Girl with a Pearl Earring (fig. 7), her "sister" Study of a Young Woman (fig. 8) and two tiny panels of odd-looking women sporting somewhat outlandish hats.
 It is paramount to understand that none of these works were meant to function as a formal portrait.
 Tronies were not commissioned pieces sold on spec in the artist's studio.

 Girl with a Pearl Earring, Johannes Vermeer